Skip to main content.

 John Esposito

 Introduces the basic harmonic structures that are components of the Blues and the Tin Pan Alley songs that modern Jazz musicians used as vehicles for improvisation.
 Basic keyboard skills are learned including transposition.
-The semester includes a short historical survey of Blues and of Jazz from Ragtime to the Swing era as part of the effort to understand the practice of the technical/aesthetic fundamentals specific to Jazz as a 20th century African-American music including an introduction to the contribution of female musicians to the Jazz legacy.
+The semester includes a short historical survey of Blues and of Jazz from Ragtime to the Swing and Modern eras as part of the effort to understand the practice of the technical/aesthetic fundamentals specific to Jazz as a 20th century African American music including an introduction to the contribution of female musicians to the Jazz legacy.
 There is an ear-training component to this course.
 The melodic component includes singing the basic 20th century harmonic materials, Blues melodies and transcriptions of solos by Jazz masters.
 It includes the practice of the syncopated rhythmic language underlying linear melodic phrasing.
 The harmonic work includes singing the basic 20th century harmonic materials, Blues melodies and transcriptions of solos by Jazz masters.
 This course fulfills a music theory/performance requirement for music majors.
 Required course for moderating into the Jazz program.
-Class size: 25 -
+Cross-listed: Africana Studies.
+Class size: 30

-Part II - This course will include acquisition of the basic skills that make up the Foundation of all Jazz styles.
-We will also study the Jazz Language from the Bebop Era up to the 60's.
+This course will include acquisition of the basic skills that make up the Foundation of all Jazz styles.
+We will also study the Jazz Language from the Bebop Era up to the 60's and how an improvised melody can be spontaneously created based on an underlying chord progression.
+This includes how one chooses notes and the phrasing with which they are expressed.
+The class utilizes several compositions and solos by Charlie Parker and focuses on his interpretation of Blues and Rhythm Changes.
+Prerequisite: Jazz Fundamentals I or permission of the instructor.
 This course fulfills a music theory requirement for music majors.
-Class size: 15 -
+Cross-listed: Africana Studies.
+Class size: 15

 Bebop Masters l